kubernetes/website/content/en/docs/reference/access-authn-authz/rbac.md

 1. They already have all the permissions contained in the role, at the same scope as the object being modified (cluster-wide for a `ClusterRole`, within the same namespace or cluster-wide for a `Role`)
-2. They are given explicit permission to perform the `escalate` verb on the `roles` or `clusterroles` resource in the `rbac.authorization.k8s.io` API group (Kubernetes 1.12 and newer)
+2. They are given explicit permission to perform the `escalate` verb on the `roles` or `clusterroles` resource in the `rbac.authorization.k8s.io` API group.

 For example, if "user-1" does not have the ability to list secrets cluster-wide, they cannot create a `ClusterRole` containing that permission.
 To allow a user to create/update roles: